From Specificity to Generality: Revisiting Generalizable Artifacts in Detecting Face Deepfakes: Introduction

 In recent years, A growing number of facial manipulation techniques have advanced due to the rapid development of generative models~\cite{kawar2023imagic,kim2022diffface,rosberg2023facedancer,wu2023latent}, which facilitate the production of highly realistic and virtually undetectable alterations.
 As a result, the risks of personal privacy being violated and the spread of misinformation have increased significantly.
 Therefore, developing a universal deepfake detector that can be used to detect the existing diverse fake methods has become an urgent priority.

-In this paper, we pose the question: \textit{How can we build a universal detection framework that is effective for most facial deepfakes?} A significant challenge lies in the wide range of deepfake generators, which lead to different types of forgery artifacts such as lighting inconsistency and color mismatch.
+In this paper, we pose the question: \textit{How can we build a universal detection framework that is effective for most facial deepfakes?} A significant challenge lies in the wide range of deepfake generators, which lead to different types of forgery artifacts.
 Specifically, a large number of existing works are dedicated to creating detection algorithms that are carefully designed to identify counterfeit artifacts within specific handcrafted designs, including eye blinking~\cite{li2018ictu}, pupil morphology~\cite{guo2022eyes}, and corneal specularity~\cite{hu2021exposing}.
 However, these methods are mainly effective for identifying particular forgery techniques.
 But should we train the detector to learn each of these artifacts separately?
 It is impossible and impractical to cover them all.
 So, \textit{where should we start from?}